JHlozek/olinda/README.md

 ```

 ### ZairaChem models
-To distill ZairaChem models, install the [ZairaChem](https://github.com/JHlozek/zaira-chem.git) pipeline which installs Olinda into the same environment
+To distill ZairaChem models, install the [ZairaChem](https://github.com/JHlozek/zaira-chem.git) pipeline in its own conda environment.
+Olinda will look for a 'zairachem' enviroment.

 ## Usage
-Within the conda environment, models can be distilled quickly with a single function:
+Within the Olinda conda environment, models can be distilled quickly with a single function:

 ```
-olinda distill -m path_to_model -o path_to_save.onnx
+olinda distill -m path_to_zaira_model
 ```

+The distilled model will be stored in /path_to_zaira_model/distill/

 Alternatively, you can run the distillation in Python code:
 =======